havonz/SCRMapDocs/en/epScript-Reference/Syntax.md

         **Compile-time Iterators**
         py_range and py_enumerator are compile-time iterators.
+        Python containers (list, tuple, etc.) are compile-time iterators.
-        When using compile-time iterators, foreach is a compile-time loop and will be statically unfolded at compile time. break and continue cannot be used.
+        When using compile-time iterators, foreach is a compile-time loop that will be statically expanded at compile time and cannot use break and continue.
         ```C#
         foreach (i : py_range(5)) {
             simpleprint(i + 1);